 - Constrained: An activity that is constrained will show a thick black border on the left side of the activity bock.

-- Locked: Activities that are locked to a resource will show a dark blue border at the top of the activity block.
+- Locked: Activities locked to a resource will show a dark blue border at the top of the activity block.

-- Anchored: Activities that are anchored in time will show a dark blue border at the bottom of the activity block.
+- Anchored: Activities anchored in time will show a dark blue border at the bottom of the activity block.

-- Hot: Activities and Jobs that have been set to "Hot" (to designate a job as important) will show a red border around the activity block.
+- Hot: Activities and Jobs set to "Hot" (to designate a job as important) will show a red border around the activity block.

-- Highlight Un-reviewed Jobs: If this box is checked, all un-reviewed jobs will be highlighted in bright pink.
+- Highlight Un-reviewed Jobs: All un-reviewed jobs will be highlighted in bright pink if this box is checked.
 New jobs that come into the schedule are considered un-reviewed.
 These will remain bright pink until the scheduler clicks on them, alerting the system that it is okay if these jobs are scheduled.

 Label Formatting: This pane allows users to change the text formatting of the block labels.

-- Wrap Lines: When checked, the text lines will wrap at the end of the activity block so that all of the text is visible in the block.
+- Wrap Lines: When checked, the text lines will wrap at the end of the activity block to make all of the text visible in the block.